Kathrin Michel

 Susanne Kathrin Michel (née Bischof; born 17 April 1963) is a German trade unionist and politician of the Social Democratic Party (SPD) who has been a Member of the German Bundestag for Saxony since 2021.

 Early career

 From 1983 to 2021, Michel worked for BASF in Schwarzheide.

 Political career

-Since October 2021, Michel has been co-chairing the SPD in Saxonia, alongside Henning Homann.
+Since October 2021, Michel has been co-chairing the SPD in Saxony, alongside Henning Homann.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democratic Party (FDP) following the 2021 federal elections, Michel was part of her party's delegation in the working group on climate protection and energy policy, co-chaired by Matthias Miersch, Oliver Krischer and Lukas Köhler.
+In the election she unsuccessfully contested Bautzen I.

 In parliament, Michel has since been serving on the Budget Committee and its Subcommittee on European Affairs.